changoloco066/LexicalAnalyzer/README.md

 - Java 17 or higher (uses switch expressions and text blocks)
 - No external dependencies — built entirely with Java SE and Swing

+## Academic Context

+This project was developed as part of a university course on Formal Languages and Automata Theory, with the goal of applying concepts such as formal grammars, lexical analysis, and recursive descent parsing in a practical implementation.